flamedeck-org/flamedeck/docs/chat-architecture.md

     - After graph completion (or early exit due to limits), sends appropriate messages (`model_response_end` or `chat_error`) via Realtime and cleans up the channel.
     - Environment variables needed: `OPENAI_API_KEY`, `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY`, `PROCESS_AI_TURN_SECRET`.
     - Note: `AI_ANALYSIS_MODEL` is now read by `trace-analysis-socket`, not directly by `ai-processor`.
+    - Langfuse Integration (Mandatory for system prompt fetching and optional for full observability tracing):
+      - `LANGFUSE_PUBLIC_KEY`: Public key for Langfuse.
+      - `LANGFUSE_PRIVATE_KEY`: Secret key for Langfuse.
+      - `LANGFUSE_HOST`: The base URL for your Langfuse instance (e.g., "https://us.cloud.langfuse.com").
+      - These keys and host are **required** for fetching the system prompt from Langfuse.
+      - If provided, these will also be used by the `CallbackHandler` to trace Langchain operations for observability.

 5.  **Chat Limits Module (`apps/flamechart-server/src/chat-limits/`)**
     - `chatLimitTypes.ts`: Defines types like `UserChatLimitContext`, `ChatErrorPayload`.